 According to the U.S. Bureau of Labor Statistics, employment of crime scene investigators is forecasted to grow by 17% between 2016 and 2026.
 The increased use of forensic evidence in court cases accounts for the projected increase in the number crime scene investigator positions that will become available.
 BLS also reports that the average annual salary of crime scene investigators was $57,850 in 2017.
 Actual salaries vary depending on location, degree level, and experience, which may account for the fact that the lowest 10% in the field earned less than $33,880, and the top 10% earned more than $95,600 in 2017.

 Typically, students interested in exploring crime scene investigation careers are able to gain practical experience by participating in internship programs sponsored by, or by securing summer employment with, a local, state, or federal law enforcement agency.
 Crime Scene Investigator Network offers students resources associated with education and careers in crime scene investigation, including internship listings.

 Students interested in studying crime scene investigations may find taking classes like blood patterns and crime scenes, crime scene photography, and foundations of criminal investigation interesting and helpful.

-According to the Bureau of Labor Statistics, the job outlook for criminal investigators is expected to be 3% between 2010 and 2020.
+According to the Bureau of Labor Statistics, the job outlook for criminal investigators is expected to grow 5% between 2016 and 2026.
 Job opportunities for state and federal criminal investigators are expected to be competitive due to greater opportunities for growth and higher salaries.
 The BLS also reports that the job outlook for psychologists is 22% during the same time frame, however, since criminal profiling is a small occupation, there is expected to be intense competition for the positions that will come available during the decade.